girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS Overflow/css_overflow.md

 ## 1) Overflow : visible
-  If you don’t set the overflow property at all, the default is visible.
+  If you don’t set the overflow property , the default is visible.
 So in general, there is no reason to explicitly set this property to visible unless you are overriding it from being set elsewhere.

 ![overflow-visible](https://github.com/neerajdhakad/winter-of-contributing/blob/Frontend_Web_Development_HTML_CSS_JS/Web_Development/FrontEnd/CSS%20Overflow/overflow-visible-1.png)